Table of contents

 - Sharing User Generated Content (UGC): As seen above, sharing User Generated Content can be extremely powerful as a sign of approval from that shopper as well as making them feel engaged with the brand.
 Wickes use this to great effect with their #WithWickes content which makes its followers feel like they also have to buy the products on display

-- Limited Time Shipping Options: According to a Walker Sands survey, 90% of users stated free shipping as the prime incentive in online shopping.
+- Limited Time Shipping Options: According to a Walker Sands survey, 90% of users stated that free shipping was the prime incentive in online shopping.
 In addition to ‘free shipping’ options for customers, brands may also offer next-day delivery to customers who order within a specific time frame as shown in this example from Boots

 - Limited Edition: Crew Clothing have a dedicated section for their limited edition items and make it clear that they are not only limited but only available online.
 They’ve even made a point of creating FOMO with the flip on the saying “good things come to those who